johnandrea/draw-dna-matches/README.md

 ## Input

 The input is a GEDCOM file exported from a genealogy program.
-The key is that the DNA matches are marked in a custom event named 'dnamatch'.
-Optionally the match cM value will be extracted if found in that event's note field and will be displayed below the person's name.
+The key is that the DNA matches are marked in a custom event whose name is an input option.
+The match cM value will be extracted if found in that event's note field and will be displayed below the person's name.
+The cM value in the note can be given as only a single number, or else it must be a number followed by cM.
+Such as "62", "123cm", "text 123 cm", "1,234 cM", etc. However "text 321 text" will not match.

-With the default values of EVENT_NAME and EVENT_ITEM, relevant portion of the event should look like the following:
+An example of a relevant portion of the input file:

 ```
 1 EVEN